Age Grade Rugby

 - There will be NO streaming in Mini Rugby within Middlesex Rugby i.e. no A or B teams in U7 – U12 age groups.
 All clubs and teams are encouraged to adopt a fully inclusive, mixed-ability, balanced team structure

-- Middlesex Rugby has developed the ‘Festival Framework’ which clubs will be expected to sign up to and adhere to.
-Clubs wishing to host the Middlesex Mini Festivals in March will be expected to be signed up to the Old Mutual Wealth Kids First Rugby programme.
-For more details click here.
+- Middlesex Rugby has developed the ‘Festival Framework’ which clubs will be expected to sign up to and adhere to (see below).

 - Clubs wishing to host their own Mini Rugby festivals MUST obtain approval from Middlesex Rugby, as your Constituent Body, and agree to follow the Festival Framework.
-Please contact Louise Latter or Waheed Aslam for approval – contact details below
+Please go to the Age Grade Festival applications page.

 - The U12 league competition has changed slightly to conform to Age Grade Rugby.
-The new Festival rules are attached for your reference.
+The new Festival rules are attached for your reference (see below).

 Middlesex Rugby will be running some further workshops for mini and junior rugby during the season.
 Details of these will be circulated to clubs and published on the website.